-Section 14.6 Use of Compensatory Time for Extra Day Off - In the event an officer wants an extra off day, he or she must turn in a compensatory time request form to his or her Immediate Duty Supervisor who in turn will forward same to the Chief of Police or his designee.
-An officer must (1) turn in the request at least four (4) days in advance, and (2) must receive an answer within 48 hours of the Police Officer's request.
+Section 14.6 Use of Compensatory Time for Extra Day Off - In the event an employee wants an extra off day, he or she must turn in a compensatory time request form to his or her Immediate Duty Supervisor who in turn will forward same to the Chief of Police or his or her designee.
+An employee must (1) turn in the request at least four (4) days in advance, and (2) must receive an answer within 48 hours of the employee's request.
 Partial compensatory time may be approved by the Immediate Duty Supervisor and does not need to be requested four (4) days in advance.
 The Employer may waive the requirements of this Section and consistently doing so will not result in a binding past practice that is inconsistent with this Section.

-Section 14.7 Trading Time - Any change to the authorized, posted schedule must be made in writing to the Chief of Police or his designee through the Immediate Duty Supervisor who is affected by the change(s).
+Section 14.7 Trading Time - Any change to the authorized, posted schedule must be made in writing to the Chief of Police or his or her designee through the Immediate Duty Supervisor who is affected by the change(s).
 Such changes are to be signed, or initialed, by all parties involved in the change.
 Any change should be submitted at least 48 hours prior to the change.
-The person's Duty Supervisor is responsible for posting the necessary change to the schedule in the squad room and also provide a copy of such change to the Operations Lieutenant or his designee and the Manager of Support Services.
-Changes in the patrol schedule will be limited especially as they apply to any one officer.
-Changes to the patrol schedule will not be considered beyond the switching of a relief on a given day, or one officer working a relief for another officer for one day.
+The person's Duty Supervisor is responsible for assuring the schedule software is up to date.
+Changes in the patrol schedule will be limited especially as they apply to any one employee.
+Changes to the patrol schedule will not be considered beyond the switching of a relief on a given day, or one employee working a relief for another employee for one day.
 No change in the patrol schedule will take place wherein any of the following would take place as a result of the changes:

-- (a) The change would require an officer to work more than six (6) days in a row - (b) The change would require an officer to report back to his or her relief in less than eight hours from his or her previous relief. - (c) The change involves an officer who is assigned as Investigator switching to exchange reliefs with an officer assigned to patrol. - (d) All time traded shall be paid back by the end of each calendar year so as to begin the next calendar year with no time owed between employees. - (e) The trade involves more than two employees.
+- (a) The change would require an employee to work more than six (6) days in a row - (b) The change would require an employee to report back to his or her relief in less than eight hours from his or her previous relief. - (c) The change involves an employee who is assigned as Investigator switching to exchange reliefs with an employee assigned to patrol. - (d) All time traded shall be paid back within the same 28-day pay cycle so as to begin each pay cycle with no time owed between employees. - (e) The trade involves more than two employees. - (f) Trades may be requested outside the 28-day pay cycle.
+Such requests must be reviewed by the Chief or his or her designee and approved in writing.
+The Chief will not unreasonably withhold approval.

-Section 14.8 Call - In Pay - Call - In - Pay is defined as payment for work assigned by a supervisor or designated representative and performed by an employee at a time disconnected from his or her normal and prescheduled hours of work.
+Section 14.8 Call-In Pay - Call-In Pay is defined as payment for work assigned by a supervisor or designated representative and performed by an employee at a time disconnected from his or her normal and prescheduled hours of work.
 If an employee is called in with less than seventy-two hours notice, the employee shall receive a minimum of three (3) hours pay at the rate of one and one-half (1-1/2) times his or her normal hourly pay.
 In the event an employee is required to work longer than the three (3) hours minimum, he or she will be compensated for actual hours worked at the applicable rate.
 This shall be paid only during the time the employee is physically performing his or her assignment.
 This section does not apply in any situation in which the employee has seventy-two hours notice of the call-in assignment.